ai-gorithm-js/Enigma/README.md

-# Enigma
+# Protocal Name
-Expert programming project: Amgine
+Amgine

 # Description

 Amgine is simply the mysterious artifact spelled backwards, Amgine is a framework build onto CommandCenter and Freestpace with the goal of finding real life mysteries with the help of AI-bots.
 The AI-bots from command center will collect data large and store them inside freestpace and enigma will find complex solutions with the information available from the crypto-industry,gaming-industry,academia, and so on......

-# Example
+# Inconceivable Example

 Find Satoshi Nakamoto or rather find the answer behind Satoshi Nakamoto

+# Tools

+Besides basically everything about computation, definitely all the knowledge and assets from the previous three programming projects should the projects be ever completed

+# Tasks

+TBA

 # Overall Progress Bar 0.00/101.00%